 I never use big blocks of dedicated work time to pin to Pinterest anymore.
 I save that precious, focused work time for big projects, like writing articles and creating products.
 Feedly and Tailwind allow me to build my Pinterest following when I have little bits of free time here and there, when I'm sitting around waiting for my kids after swimming lessons, for example.
 Any time I have a few minutes to fill that isn't long enough to get started on something big, I can work on growing my business on Pinterest.

 This system works beautifully for me.
-If you want to try this workflow for yourself (for free) simply get a free Feedly account, sign up for Tailwind, where your first 100 pins are free, then get pinning!
+If you want to try this workflow for yourself (for free) simply get a free Feedly account, then you can sign up for a free Tailwind trial, where your first 100 pins are free, and you're ready to get pinning!